ARTICLES

 Like many other houseplants, prayer plants can be prone to spider mites and mealybugs.
 If you notice signs of infestation, such as a white powdery substance on the leaves or browning of the foliage, you can treat your plant with a natural insecticide such as neem oil.

-Fun Fact About The Prayer Plant
+Fun Fact About the Prayer Plant

 When, why, and how do prayer plants move and 'pray'?
 Prayer Plant leaves constantly move during the day, but most dramatically when they shift up in a vertical “praying hand” position in the evening.
 The motion comes from the movement of liquid in special cells at the base of each leaf.
 Prayer Plants move in reaction to the amount of light in their environment, but no one is 100% sure why they evolved to move this way.